 While our instincts may push us to do the opposite of these, practicing these principles leads to great reward in the journey of self-discovery and change.
 Remember that the only impossible journey is the one you never begin!

-Danit Nitka is a PhD Candidate in the Clinical and Research Psychology program at Concordia University in Montreal, Quebec, and a therapist at Connecte Montreal Psychology Group.
+Danit Nitka is a PhD Candidate in the Clinical and Research Psychology program at Concordia University in Montreal, Quebec, and a psychologist at Connecte Montreal Psychology Group.
 The team at Connecte loves writing about ways to boost our mental health and bring psychology into our everyday lives.
 For more helpful tips, check out Connecte’s blogs, podcast, follow @connectepsychology on Instagram or @ConnecteMTL on Twitter, or like us on Facebook.

 1) This article on what works in therapy, reviews the empirical evidence on using exposure (facing fears): Chambless, D. L., & Ollendick, T. H. (2001).
 Empirically supported psychological interventions: Controversies and evidence.
 Annual review of psychology, 52(1), 685-716.